 I was by your side the night you died.
 I hope you were able to hear my last words to you.

 I’ll be looking for you when it is my time to go.
-Thank you again for being my friend.
+Thank you again for being my friend, my best friend.

 I will see you in time.

 “You and I will meet again, When we’re least expecting it, One day in some far off place, I will recognize your face, I won’t say goodbye my friend, For you and I will meet again.” -Tom Petty